-- 3.1 Timber-Good quality timber free of sapwood conditioned according to Clause 4 of this standard and without any cracks shall be used. - 3.2 Dimensions-Dimensions of items such as height shall be in millimetres. - 3.2.1 Tolerance-The tolerance on nominal dimensions specified shall be +5 percent. - 3.3 Finish-Any type of finish can be used; provided it conforms to Clause 5 of this standard.
-Toxic finishes shall not be permitted.
+- 3. 1 Timber Good quality timber free of sapwood conditioned according to clause 4 of this standard and without any cracks shall be used. - 3.
+2 Dimensions Dimensions of items shall be given in millimetres. - 3.
+2. 1 Tolerance The tolerance on nominal dimensions specified shall be ± 5 per cent. - 3.
+3 Finish Any type of finish can be used; provided it conforms to clause 5 of this standard.
+Toxic finishes shall not be premitted.

 No pigmented finish or dyed finish (e. g. boot polish) shall be permitted.